Martyn0324/Cocogoat/README.md

 The name it's because I've been testing this code initially using only images of Ganyu from Genshin Impact.

-*OBS: If you read those papers and check the code, you'll notice that some resources are missing.
+*OBS: If you read those papers and check this code, you'll notice that some resources are missing.
 The explanation for this is...simply because I don't know how to do it.
 That's specially the case for layer fading from NVidia's paper.*

 ## References:
 **Pytorch's DCGAN Tutorial:** https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html